Ignacio Scocco: Club Universidad Nacional

 In 2006, Scocco joined Mexican side Pumas for $3.5 million.
 He made his debut against Chiapas, and during his second appearance against Veracruz he scored his first goal, from the goal kick.
 Scocco also scored a hat-trick for Pumas against Querétaro.
 Scocco scored his last goal for Pumas UNAM against Veracruz, gaining Pumas UNAM 4–2.
 Scocco was a mainstay in the Pumas starting team, his strike partner was Esteban Solari.
 Scocco ended his career at Pumas with 53 appearances and 18 goals.

-Scocco reinforces the Deportivo Toluca borrowed from the Pumas UNAM order by Americo Gallego in the quarter finals of the Copa Libertadores 2007.
+Scocco reinforces the Deportivo Toluca borrowed from the Pumas UNAM order by Americo Gallego in the quarter-finals of the Copa Libertadores 2007.

 AEK Athens

 Scocco signed a three-year contract with AEK Athens on 18 June 2008.
-AEK Athens signed Scocco for a fee of €1.5 million and will be earning €400,000 per year.
-Scocco was the fourth Argentine AEK Athens player.
-The others are Sebastián Saja, Ismael Blanco and Cristian Nasuti.

-During his time at AEK, Scocco has been mostly used as a right winger and sometimes also as a second striker which was his preferred position.
+AEK Athens signed Scocco for a fee of €1.5 million, earning €400,000 per year.
+Scocco was the fourth Argentine player of the club, alongside Sebastián Saja, Agustín Pelletieri and Ismael Blanco.
+During his time at AEK, Scocco has been mostly used as a right winger and as an attacking midfielder, while sometimes he was also used as second striker, which was his preferred position.

-Scocco also scored two goals past Olympiacos on 6 January 2010 and won AEK the match 2–1 away in the Karaiskakis Stadium.
-This performance earned him the Man Of The Match award and certainly his remarkable 40 yard free kick, his second goal.
-The following week he scored against Atromitos and then Panathinaikos.
-Scocco also scored a goal against Panthrakikos and a free kick against Panionios one minute before the end of the match making the score 1–1.
+Scocco also scored two goals past Olympiacos on 6 January 2010 and won AEK the away match 2–1 in the Karaiskakis Stadium.
+This performance and his remarkable 40-yard free-kick, which was his second goal earned him the MVP award.
+The following week he scored against Atromitos in 3–3 and at 31 January he scored the opener in the away derby against Panathinaikos, which ended 1–1.
+Scocco also scored a stunning goal against Panthrakikos and a free-kick against Panionios one minute before the end of the match making the score 1–1.